intsig-textin/parsex-sdk/ReadMe.md

     print("\n")

 print(f"Total paragraphs in document: {len(result.all_paragraphs)}")
-self.assertGreater(len(result.all_paragraphs), 0, "There should be at least one paragraph in the document") for p_idx, each_paragraph in enumerate(result.all_paragraphs):
+for p_idx, each_paragraph in enumerate(result.all_paragraphs):
     print(f"\n--- Paragraph {p_idx + 1}/{len(result.all_paragraphs)} ---")
     print(f"Paragraph position: {each_paragraph.pos}")